vivekdhir77/Universe-Making/README.md

 - Python 3

 ##  How to Run
-- clone the repo
+- Clone the repo
 - Open the file
 - Run the 'Making Universe(Game) .py' file
-- Read the instructions (How to play.)
+- Read the instructions (How to play).
 - Enter the Item and explore.

 ## Tools